scribe-org/Scribe-iOS/README.md

 - Adding autocomplete functionality [(see issue)]()

-- Reorganizing the Scribe-iOS directory structure so that the code is easier to maintain [(see issue)]()

 - Fix issue with `selectKeyboard` button not being able to be long-pressed after another key press [(see issue)]()

 - Fixing hold-to-select character implementation so it's one function (and maybe that the user needs to continue to hold) [(see issue)]()